-It’s a good idea to bring a favorite toy or something that can keep their attention.
-Keep in mind this shoot is about bringing out the personality in your child.
-If they enjoy being read to or playing catch, try to incorporate those things in the shoot.
+Photographer Tip for kids:: It’s a good idea to bring a favorite toy or something that can keep their attention.
+This helps bring out the personality in your child.
+Do they enjoy reading or playing catch?
+Let’s incorporate those things in the shoot.

 PLEASE BE PREPARED TO SIT ON THE GROUND & GET A LITTLE DIRTY!!!